Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 Question: Will my professional license be emailed to me?

-Answer: No. DELPROS, our online services portal, conveniently allows you to print your license at home or work.
+Answer: No. DELPROS, our online services portal, conveniently allows you to print your license from home or work online.
+After logging in, from your license tile under OPTIONS on the left, click Download Certificate or Download Wallet Card.
 You may print as many copies as you need.

 How do I change my name, address, email, or other contact information on my license record?